 Summary and outcome

-The Bombay High Court in India issued guidelines for television news channels when reporting on ongoing legal proceedings.
+The Bombay High Court in India issued guidelines for television news channels when they report on ongoing legal proceedings.
 The Court was hearing a batch of public interest petitions filed against television news channels for scandalous reporting in the aftermath of the death by suicide of the prominent Indian actor Sushant Singh Rajput.

 Rajput was found deceased in his apartment on June 14, 2020 and a criminal investigation had been initiated to ascertain the cause of death.
 The public interest petitions alleged that in the aftermath of Rajput’s death, some news channels carried out a media trial and this negatively affected the legal proceedings.
-The Court agreed with the Petitioners that the reporting had affected the right to a fair trial of the accused persons under Article 21 of the Constitution.
+The Court agreed with the petitioners that the reporting had affected the right to a fair trial of the accused persons under Article 21 of the Constitution.
 It censured the news channels and laid down a series of guidelines to balance the freedom of the press under Article 19(1)(a) and the right to a fair trial under Article 21 when reporting on ongoing legal proceedings.

 Facts